wso2/docs-choreo-dev/en/docs/administer/manage-members-of-an-organization.md

 ## Manage user permission

-For details on how Choreo manages user permissions, see [Manage user permission](../choreo-concepts/organization.md#manage-user-permission).
+For details on how Choreo manages user permission, see [Manage user permission](../choreo-concepts/organization.md#manage-user-permission).